aurxdev/aurxdev/README.md

 ---

-*I am passionate about programming and algorithmic problem-solving.
+*I am passionate about programming and IA.
 Feel free to contact me to discuss about projects.*

 <!--